Skip to main content

 Speaking at

 The ULI Real Estate Economic Forecast is a semiannual survey of leading industry experts.
-The latest edition was released in mid-October 2024.
-How do the experts see 33 key economic and real estate indicators, now including alternative property types, moving by the end of 2024, 2025, 2026?
+How do the experts see 33 key economic and real estate indicators moving by the end of 2025, 2026, and 2027?
 How have forecasts changed from six months earlier?
 And why?
+How are tariff realities and uncertainties expected to impact CRE?
 What signals are the experts watching for in real estate as they look ahead?
 Where do the experts agree and disagree?
 Hear a lively debate among leading economists and analysts who participated in the Real Estate Economic Forecast survey as they explain or defend their opinions.
-Ask questions or challenge their views about what's ahead for the real estate industry through 2026.
+Ask questions or challenge their views about what's ahead for the real estate industry through the end of 2025 and all the way through 2027.